Arnaud-Faure-Vaissiere/SQL-Ecommerce-Analytics/README.md

 ### Average Revenue per Customer: UK vs International Markets

-The average revenue per identified customer is approximately:
+The average revenue per identified customer is:

 * **£1,858 in the United Kingdom**
 * **£3,800 in other countries**